Connect with us

 According to a July press release, Mississippi Medicaid enrollment increased by 187,894 people, or 26%, from March 2020 to June 2023, bringing Mississippi’s Medicaid rolls over 900,000 people for the first time in the agency’s history.

-In June, Mississippi Medicaid was set to examine the of 67,695 Mississippians whose coverage was up for review.
+In June, Mississippi Medicaid was set to examine the records of 67,695 Mississippians whose coverage was up for review.

 It found that a little under half of those, or 29,460, were no longer eligible.
 According to the agency, about 60% of the people who were removed had remained insured during the pandemic because of the extended eligibility rules.